H-0644

 Vermont H.644 — An act relating to regulating the use of artificial intelligence in the provision of mental health services

-Prohibits any person, corporation, or entity from offering, providing, or advertising mental health services in Vermont that use artificial intelligence, except where a licensed mental health professional uses AI for limited administrative support or transcription under defined conditions.
-Mental health professionals are specifically prohibited from using AI to make therapeutic decisions, issue direct therapeutic communications, generate treatment plans, or detect or interpret emotions or mental states.
-AI-based transcription and recording in therapeutic settings requires prior written disclosure and informed, revocable consent from the patient or guardian.
-Violations are deemed violations of the Vermont Consumer Protection Act, carrying a $10,000 civil penalty per violation with both AG enforcement and a private right of action.
-Misuse by licensed professionals also constitutes unprofessional conduct subject to disciplinary action.
+Prohibits any person, corporation, or entity from offering, providing, or advertising mental health services in Vermont that use AI in whole or in part, except when used by licensed mental health professionals for narrow administrative support or transcription purposes.
+Mental health professionals are specifically prohibited from using AI to make therapeutic decisions, issue direct therapeutic communications, generate treatment plans, or detect emotions or mental states.
+AI may be used for administrative support only if the professional reviews and assumes responsibility for all AI outputs, and for transcription only with prior written informed consent that is revocable.
+Violations are deemed violations of the Consumer Protection Act, carrying $10,000 civil penalties per violation, with both AG and private enforcement.
+Misuse by licensed professionals also constitutes unprofessional conduct subject to licensing discipline.

 Summary

-Prohibits any person, corporation, or entity from offering, providing, or advertising mental health services in Vermont that use artificial intelligence, except where a licensed mental health professional uses AI for limited administrative support or transcription under defined conditions.
-Mental health professionals are specifically prohibited from using AI to make therapeutic decisions, issue direct therapeutic communications, generate treatment plans, or detect or interpret emotions or mental states.
-AI-based transcription and recording in therapeutic settings requires prior written disclosure and informed, revocable consent from the patient or guardian.
-Violations are deemed violations of the Vermont Consumer Protection Act, carrying a $10,000 civil penalty per violation with both AG enforcement and a private right of action.
-Misuse by licensed professionals also constitutes unprofessional conduct subject to disciplinary action.
+Prohibits any person, corporation, or entity from offering, providing, or advertising mental health services in Vermont that use AI in whole or in part, except when used by licensed mental health professionals for narrow administrative support or transcription purposes.
+Mental health professionals are specifically prohibited from using AI to make therapeutic decisions, issue direct therapeutic communications, generate treatment plans, or detect emotions or mental states.
+AI may be used for administrative support only if the professional reviews and assumes responsibility for all AI outputs, and for transcription only with prior written informed consent that is revocable.
+Violations are deemed violations of the Consumer Protection Act, carrying $10,000 civil penalties per violation, with both AG and private enforcement.
+Misuse by licensed professionals also constitutes unprofessional conduct subject to licensing discipline.

 Enforcement & Penalties